Most of us make a conscious effort to eat well, drink plenty of water and generally live a healthy lifestyle.

 Long term stress and trauma affect all of the organs.

 Our body starts producing more and more endotoxins which it is unable to manage.
-We know stress effects our sleep and our healthy or unhealthy food choices.
+We know how stress affects our sleep and our healthy or unhealthy food choices.
 But it also releases huge amounts of these endotoxins which cause congestion in the liver, effects, our hormones, our skins and our ability to loose weight.

 Below are many of the ways we need to look at detoxing our body, but not only do we need to detox our cells and organs, we often need to look at dealing with the stress or trauma issue as well.